SDerrode/divoc/README.md

     Second: You can also deals with 2 periods, where the separation is 10 days after the lock-down date of the considered countries.

-4. Eventually, the last step is to run
+4. Eventually, you can run these scripts for processing several countries or French counties at one
 >
     > python3 Fit.py